 We can add a direct object (like an apple, his food, his dinner) at will.
 Eats, then, in this sentence, is not an intransitive verb but a transitive verb used absolutely.
-The man laughs.

 Here we cannot possibly add a noun or pronoun as the direct object.
 Laughs, then, is a real intransitive verb.